|Aging Parent Tip Sheet

-Taking proactive steps before incapacity arises can save the elder and family grief and expense
+Taking proactive steps before incapacity arises can save you and your family grief and expense

 by Jim Schuster, Certified Elder Law Attorney

 You cannot make legal decisions for parents without their permission.
-Without permission you can do nothing.
-If a parent suffers incapacity and has not given authority to act to another then the only to get permission is through the probate court.
-The probate court will need to hold a hearing to decide who to appoint as guardian or conservator.
+If your parent suffers incapacity and has not given you authority to act then the only you can get the authority is through “living probate”.
+The probate court will need to hold a public hearing to decide whether your parent is legally incapacitated and if so who should be appointed as guardian or conservator.
+It may not be you.
 From that point on all of the parent’s property will be under court supervision and control.
 Costs may run into the thousands of dollars.
+That is an entirely needless loss of control, privacy and money.
+Elder law planning will not only avoid this fate but put you in a better position with more options to save money and retain family control.

 Parents often add children to bank accounts so that the children can pay bills in case of incapacity and the account can avoid probate on death.
 In general joint accounts do avoid probate but can cause many problems.
 Being joint on a parent’s bank account merely gives authority to access the account.
 It does not give authority to act for a parent.
 For example, a child joint owner can pay a bill that the parent incurs, but the child does not have authority create the bill.
 For example, being joint on an account does not give the child authority to sign a contract.
 In addition the account can cause probate court battles if the account is not distributed according to a parent’s last Will and Testament.